JoaRiski/django-simple-graphql/README.md

 - Build a namespace package instead of a normal one (use "simple_graphql" as namespace root)
 - Don't be as tightly coupled with graphene
   - e.g. support to https://github.com/strawberry-graphql/strawberry would be nice

+## Features

+TODO: Improve the documentation

+- Enable GraphQL queries for Django models with a decorator
+  - By default, includes a `getModelName` and `listModelName` queries
+- Adds a `graphql_node_name` field to model classes
-- Inject a helper function to for getting their Global ID
+- Adds a `graphql_id` property to models, which can be used to retrieve the Global ID of a model instance.